NivMinkov/1111/Developer-Guide.md

 * Build the entire PcapDotNet solution in release.
 * Download and install Sandcastle Help File Builder 1.9.6.0 using SandcastleInstaller.exe. <http://shfb.codeplex.com>
 * Open Pcap.Net Sandcastle Help File Builder project file located in the doc folder in the source control.
 * Make sure the version is up-to-date.
-If not, update it (remember to check out the file and submit it afterwards).
+Remember to commit it afterwards.
 * Build using Sandcastle Help File Builder.

 ## Releasing a new version